Evaluating Counterfactual Policies Using Instruments: Empirical applications

 \subsection{Suffolk County prosecutors}

 \paragraph{Background.} We reanalyze the data from \textcite[henceforth AHD23]{adh23}, who are interested in the effect of non-prosecution of nonviolent misdemeanor offenses on the subsequent criminal justice involvement of the defendants.
 Here the decision-makers ($Z$) are assistant district attorneys (ADAs), who decide whether to prosecute a case after an initial arraignment ($D=1$) or drop it ($D=0$).
 We then see whether a criminal complaint against the defendant has been filed within two years of arraignment ($Y\in\{0,1\}$).
-ADH23 use the jackknife IV estimator to estimate the treatment effect of non-prosecution, and find robustly negative IV estimates.
+ADH23 use the jackknife IV estimator to estimate the treatment effect of non-prosecution, and find robustly negative IV estimates; they also estimate an MTE curve that is downward-sloping and negative for nearly all of its support.
 Based on this analysis, they conclude (ADH23, p.~1455):

 \begin{footnotesize} \begin{quote} The results of our analysis imply that if all arraigning ADAs acted more like the most lenient ADAs in our sample when deciding which cases to prosecute, Suffolk County would likely see a reduction in criminal justice involvement for these nonviolent misdemeanor defendants. \end{quote} \end{footnotesize}